mnmly/RhAutoCADBridge/README.md

 # RhAutoCADBridge

-Commands to bridge the gap between Rhinocerous and AutoCAD, such as copy and paste between the apps.
+Commands to bridge the gap between Rhinocerous and AutoCAD, starting with copy and paste between the apps, may grow into a bigger collection... maybe not.

 *Currently supported only for Mac*